 POLICY AREA POLICY OPTIONS Who pays the toll?
 Treasure Island/Yerba Buena Island residents only Residents and non-residents What is the toll Time of day schedule, single rate rate structure?
 Time of day schedule, varying rates Dynamically adjusted rates What are the Peak periods only, weekdays toll hours of operation?
-Peak and off-peak periods, weekdays • Weekend peaks in addition to weekdays Which direction(s) On and off the Island are tolled?
+Peak and off-peak periods, weekdays Weekend peaks in addition to weekdays Which direction(s) On and off the Island are tolled?
 Either on or off, but not both How is the toll Re-set periodically by the TIMMA Board level determined?
-Must generate sufficient revenue to cover cost of desired transit service (in combination with other revenues, including parking fees and mandatory transit pass purchases) Must sufficiently discourage driving to achieve mode share goals Indexed to inflation Indexed to program operations cost (may differ from inflation) Must account for SFOBB toll and BATA tolling authority Are any driving Vehicles with two or more occupants (H0V2+) trips exempt from the toll?
-Vehicles with three or more occupants (H0V3+ Registered transit, vanpools and shuttles Low- and zero-emission vehicles with DMV-issued decals Federal government vehicles Motorcycles Are any trips Low-income households given a discount on the Toll?
+Must generate sufficient revenue to cover cost of desired transit service (in combination with other revenues, including parking fees and mandatory transit pass purchases) Must sufficiently discourage driving to achieve mode share goals Indexed to inflation Indexed to program operations cost (may differ from inflation) Must account for SFOBB toll and BATA tolling authority Are any driving Vehicles with two or more occupants (HOV2+) trips exempt from the toll?
+Vehicles with three or more occupants (HOV3+) Registered transit, vanpools and shuttles Low- and zero-emission vehicles with DMV- issued decals Federal government vehicles Motorcycles Are any trips Low-income households given a discount on the Toll?
 Current longtime households Does the toll Transportation Affordability Program program have any additional features for equity purposes?
-Subsidized once-daily roundtrip toll for longtime households a customized Excel-based financial model developed for this Study.
+Subsidized once-daily roundtrip toll for longtime households

+Residents who have lived on Treasure Island or Yerba Buena Island since prior to adoption of the 2011 Development Agreement. a customized Excel-based financial model developed for this Study.
 Each demand Scenario 1-5 underwent multiple iterations of financial modeling to test the significance of various financial assumptions and financial policies, seeking to meet the TIMM Program financial performance requirement of cost recovery.

 These scenarios are described in Table 3 (page 7).